FabioFattori/PokemonCrocoite/README.md

 - git clone repo
 - create a copy of the file .env.example and rename it to .env
 - run `sail up` to start the server
-- run `npm run dev` to make the front end build and watch for changes
+- run `sail npm run dev` to make the front end build and watch for changes
 - open the browser and go to `localhost` to see the project

 # Procject documentation